-This codebook corresponds to Version 20.1 of the UCDP One-sided Violence Dataset.
+This codebook corresponds to Version 25.1 of the UCDP Non-state Conflict Dataset.
 For every new release, substantial changes will be documented in a separate document.
 This should be helpful to researchers trying to replicate a particular study.
 We recommend that whenever this dataset is used, the version number should be cited.